From frequency-dependent models to frequency-independent enriched continua for mechanical metamaterials: A simple Cauchy model with frequency-dependent density and its enriched frequency-independent counterpart

 \subsubsection{First attempt: a higher order model}

 The first attempt is to derive a time-dependent model from the frequency-dependent model \eqref{eq:poly_rho_freq_depe_negative} directly applying an inverse Fourier transform (as done in \ref{sec:new_ang} for classical linear elasticity in the time domain).
-Starting from \eqref{eq:poly_rho_freq_depe_negative} we obtain\footnote{Let us explicitly emphasize that the equivalence eq.\eqref{eq:Fourier_freq_main}$\Longleftrightarrow$ eq.\eqref{eq:Fourier_freq_second} is guaranteed by the fact that eq.\eqref{eq:Fourier_freq_main} is well-defined except for a finite set of values of $\omega$. }
+Starting from \eqref{eq:poly_rho_freq_depe_negative} we obtain\footnote{ \angcor{ The equivalence stated in equation \eqref{eq:fourth_order_model_fourier} remains valid even when considering $\omega\in\R$.
+This is due to the nature of the Fourier transform as an integral transform, where its value at a specific point is defined up to a subset of measure zero.
+This means that, when starting from the time-domain model \eqref{eq:fourth_order_model_fourier}, one can choose if eliminating eventual roots $\omega\in\left\{\pm\sqrt{\frac{a}{b}}\right\}$ in the associated frequency-domain model or not. } }

 Later in this discussion, we will show explicitly that higher-order models (higher than 2) involving highest derivatives with respect to time can exhibit undesirable behaviors, such as failing to conserve the total energy of the system (even if they involve only even-order derivatives).
 One potential solution to this issue involves the introduction of supplementary kinematical fields as we will show in the paragraph \ref{enriched_model_first}. \paragraph{Existence of an action functional and positive-definiteness} The action functional associated with the equilibrium equation (\ref{eq:fourth_order_model_fourier}) is